 As at December 31, 2011, we did not have any equity incentive plans.
-Prior to the consummation of this offering, we intend to adopt the 2012 Equity Plan under which we will reserve [] of our common stock for the purpose of providing equity incentives to our employees, officers, directors and consultants including options, restricted stock, restricted stock units, stock appreciation rights, other equity awards, annual incentive awards and dividend equivalents.
+Prior to the consummation of this offering, we intend to adopt the 2012 Equity Compensation Plan under which we will reserve [] of our common stock for the purpose of providing equity incentives to our employees, officers, directors and consultants including options, restricted stock, restricted stock units, stock appreciation rights, other equity awards, annual incentive awards and dividend equivalents.
 The plan will provide for a maximum of [] shares that could be acquired upon the exercise of a stock option or the vesting of restricted stock.
 The plan will be approved by our shareholders prior to this offering.

-As a result, any options or rights exercised under the 2012 Equity Plan after the effectiveness of the registration statements will also be freely tradable in the public market, subject to the lock-up agreements discussed above.
+We intend to file a registration statement under the Securities Act on Form S-8 to to register shares to be issued pursuant to the 2012 Equity Compensation Plan.
+As a result, any options or rights exercised under the 2012 Equity Compensation Plan after the effectiveness of the registration statements will also be freely tradable in the public market, subject to the lock-up agreements discussed above.
 However, such shares held by affiliates will still be subject to the volume limitation, manner of sale, notice and public information requirements of Rule 144 and the 180-day lock-up arrangement described above, if applicable.